pletourneau/portfolio/readme.md

 _This portfolio features a section about me, my background in education, skills, and interests.
 Coded in HTML/CSS with liberal use of Bootstrap for layout and effects_

+## GitHub Pages Link

+_copy and paste the link below into a browser connected to the internet to view page without cloning from GitHub_

+_This portfolio features a section about me, my background in education, skills, and interests.
+Coded in HTML/CSS with liberal use of Bootstrap for layout and effects_

 ## Setup/Installation Requirements

 * _Clone the portfolio repository to your desktop by opening your terminal, navigating to the desktop (changing directory if needed), and entering "git clone https://github.com/pletourneau/portfolio.git"_